stefnotch/aftermath-editor/README.md

-# mathml-editor
+# Aftermath Editor

-(Dang, I need a better name for this project.)

 > A user-first mathematics editor that understands your formulas

 This is currently a work-in-progress.
-See it in action at https://stefnotch.github.io/mathml-editor
+See it in action at https://stefnotch.github.io/aftermath-editor

-Compared to other editors out there, this editor cares about *what your formulas mean*.
+Compared to other editors out there, this editor cares about _what your formulas mean_.
 Since the computer then understands the formulas, it becomes pratical to use this as a next-gen calculator frontend.

 TODO:
 Explanation of what this is.

 Quick explanation of what MathMl is.